tpeetz/tpeetz/README.md

 ## About me

-I'm a senior consultant working in software development and business process modelling.
+I'm a senior consultant working in software development and build management (Maven, Gradle).